Branco du Preez: South African Sevens

 At the start of 2010, Du Preez became involved with the South African Sevens team.
 He made his debut for them at the 2010 Wellington Sevens leg of the 2009–10 IRB Sevens World Series.
 He also appeared at the events in the USA, Australia and Hong Kong before playing in the 2010 IRB Junior World Championship.

 Over the next few years, he became a regular on the Sevens World Series circuit.
 He took part in eight events in both the 2010–11 and 2011–12 seasons.

 His 2012–13 was curtailed through injury, playing in just four events, but he did return to play in the 2013 Rugby World Cup Sevens, where the Blitzbokke lost in the Quarter Finals of the competition to Fiji.

 He played in eight legs of the 2013–14 IRB Sevens World Series and was then included in the squad that played at the 2014 Commonwealth Games in Glasgow.
 He helped his side all the way to the final, where they got a 17–12 victory over a New Zealand that won the previous four tournaments.

+Premier Rugby Sevens

+In 2023, Du Preez took part in the third season of Premier Rugby Sevens in the United States as a member of the Rhinos x SoCal Loggerheads men's team.
+He was awarded finals MVP in the Washington, D.C. tournament at Audi Field.